Giorgi/EntityFramework.Exceptions/README.md

 EntityFramework.Exceptions simplifies this by handling all the database specific details and throwing different exceptions.
 All you have to do is to configure `DbContext` by calling `UseExceptionProcessor` and handle the exception(s) such as `UniqueConstraintException`, `CannotInsertNullException`, `MaxLengthExceededException`, `NumericOverflowException`, `ReferenceConstraintException` you need.
-All these extensions inherit from `DbUpdateException` for backwards compatibility.
+All these exceptions inherit from `DbUpdateException` for backwards compatibility.

 ### How do I get started?
 First, install the package corresponding to your database: